adreusm/time-pulse/README.md

 - Audio loop management
 - Browser compatibility handling

-## 🎨 Customization

-### Adding New Background Sounds
-1. Add your audio file to `src/assets/`
-2. Update the `playSound` function in `PomodoroTimer.vue`
-3. Add a new sound button in the template
-4. Update the sound state management

-### Creating New Presets
-1. Add your preset to the `presets` object in `SettingsView.vue`
-2. Create a new preset button in the template
-3. Update the `applyPreset` function

-### Styling Customization
-- Modify CSS custom properties in `style.css`
-- Update component-specific styles
-- Add new theme variants

 ## 📦 Available Scripts

 - `npm run dev` - Start development server